qdrant/landing_page/qdrant-landing/content/documentation/tutorials/customer-support-cohere-airbyte.md

 - **RAG:** Cohere [RAG](https://docs.cohere.com/docs/retrieval-augmented-generation-rag) using our knowledge base through a custom connector

-All the selected components might only run on [AWS](https://aws.amazon.com/) infrastructure.
-Thanks to the Cohere models' availability, you can build a fully private customer support system that does not require any data to leave your infrastructure.
+All the selected components are compatible with the [AWS](https://aws.amazon.com/) infrastructure.
+Thanks to Cohere models' availability, you can build a fully private customer support system completely isolates data within your infrastructure.
 Also, if you have AWS credits, you can now use them without spending additional money on the models or semantic search layer.